 Spies.
 However, McIntyre does not sustain the pure mystery elements.
 Soon, we are engulfed in a routine spy novel, imitative of William Le Queux.
 A key character is the household’s next door neighbor, a Japanese spy named Okiu.
 The sophisticated Okiu employs a whole houseful of spies, including a butler who is a gigantic Sumo wrestler - no well-appointed establishment should be without one!
 Here things really go bad.
 Sometimes Okiu is an interesting character - but McIntyre also mixes cheap anti-Asian stereotypes into the story.
 This turns a story that starts out as a not-bad historical curiosity, into a book that cannot be recommended to anyone.

 Okiu oddly mirrors Ashton-Kirk himself.
 Ashton-Kirk also employs a large staff, who assists him in his detective work.
 Both men are cultivated intellectuals, who love to read.
 Both men live in large houses, and have entree into upper crust social circles.

+Title.
 The first novel about sleuth Ashton-Kirk, Ashton-Kirk: Investigator, tells us to watch out for a sequel, called "Ashton-Kirk and the Scarlet Scapular".
 This is undoubtedly the same book as Ashton-Kirk: Secret Agent - the scapular plays a major role in Ashton-Kirk: Secret Agent.
 But somewhere along the way, the book has undergone a name change.

 In addition to the unpleasant anti-semitism, the writing is lifeless, and the events seem remote from any sort of reality.
 The writing lacks the "hard-boiled" tone so often found in the Black Mask school, being bland and straightforward in style.